RocketChat/docs-old/guides/administrator-guides/import/csv.md

 The message csv files require a **very** specific format.
 Each line contains a new message, every piece of information is **requires** quotes to surround it, there cannot be any spaces between the commas.
 The details required are:

-1. Username who sent the message
+1. Username who sent the message.
-2. The timestamp in milliseconds
+2. The timestamp in milliseconds.
 3. The message, quotes are highly recommended especially if the message text contains a comma.

 ```text